 who is drj2

-In early 2022, Dr. J self-published a short book titled Frankie Lymon’s Tombstone Blues.
+In early 2022, Johnson self-published a short book titled Frankie Lymon’s Tombstone Blues.
 It revealed all the details of Lymon’s troubled life as well as the fascinating story surrounding his tombstone and how it ended up in Bay City.
 The priceless artifact is now the centerpiece of the museum’s rock and roll exhibit.

 logo